nspi/vbcg/README.md

 #### Features
 - Read video stream from OpenCV compatible camera *or* read video stream from hard disk
 - Crop video to manually-defined ROI *or* use Viola-Jones algorithm for face detection [3]
 - Store frames from camera on hard disk
 - Heart rate estimation as described in [4]
 - ''Prediction'' of next cardiac cycle as described in [5]

 #### License
 GNU GPL v3.0

+#### Compatible operating systems
+The current stable master branch has been tested on:
+- Ubuntu 14.04
+- Windows 8.1
+- Mac OSX

 #### Screenshot
 TBA